dart-lang/site-www/src/_articles/language/emulating-functions.md

 ## Summary

-Here is what you need to know in order to implement your own function type in Dart:
+Here is what you need to know to define a class that works similarly to a function in Dart:

 1. Define a class with a method named **call**.
-1. Implement the call() method to define what instances of your class do when invoked as functions via the **()** syntax.
+1. Implement the `call()` method to define what instances of your class do when invoked as functions via the **()** syntax.
-1. As a matter of good style, have the class implement the **Function** interface.

 {% comment %}
 The tests for this article are at /src/tests/site/articles/emulating-functions.